jrosell/playground4rocker/README.md

 # playground4rocker

-Here I'm interested in the github actions and docker deployment workflows.
-So, for the functions.R and _targets.R files, I used and updated the code from https://www.brodrigues.co/blog/2022-11-19-raps/ by @b-rodrigues An example can also be seen here https://github.com/b-rodrigues/dockerized_pipeline_demo
+In this repo there are multiple github actions and docker deployment workflows available.

+I tested to run [R code](https://www.brodrigues.co/blog/2022-11-19-raps/) using different approaches.
+The output files are uploaded as an artifact zip of the executed jobs.

 ## Github Actions

+Results:

+* With [.github/workflows/r2u.yml](.github/workflows/r2u.yml), last R package versions with r2u are used.
+ETA 49s.

+* With [.github/workflows/pak.yml](.github/workflows/pak.yml), last R package versions with pak are used.
+ETA 1m 18s.

-With [.github/workflows/last.yml](.github/workflows/last.yml) last R package versions are used.
-ETA 1 min (faster but unsafer).
+* With [.github/workflows/conda.yml](.github/workflows/conda.yml), last R package versions with conda are used.
+ETA 1m 25s.

-With [.github/workflows/renv.yml](.github/workflows/renv.yml) locked R packave versions are used.
-ETA 16 min (slower but more reproducible).
+* With [.github/workflows/renv.yml](.github/workflows/renv.yml), locked R package versions with renv are used.
+ETA 12m 24s (slower but more reproducible).

-The output files will be uploaded as an artifact zip of the executed jobs.

-## Run in local Docker container
+Conclusions:

+* When using Ubuntu, r2u is the fastest approach to run the code with the last R package versions.
+* When not using Ubuntu, pak or conda approaches can be used to run the code with the last R package versions.
+* When requiring specific versions, renv approach can be used.
+It will be slower but more reproducible.

+## How to build images and run containers locally

 First clone the repository in your computer: